jheddings/juliet/README.md

 infrastrastructure is not available.
 While it was designed with D-STAR in mind, any radio capable of exchanging data over a standard serial port _should_ work.

+There are several other good programs for messaging using amateur radios, why make one more?
+Well, mostly to learn how it's done.
+In addition, using a standard like IRC opens additional possibilities for relayed messages and the use of any standard IRC chat client.

 Written by W0JHX.
 Tested using Icom 92AD with the standard programming cable.

 ![Chat Session](docs/hello_world.png)